 Terms & Fees

-The Sapphire Preferred has an annual fee of $95, waived the first year.
+The Sapphire Preferred has an annual fee of $95.
 And there are no foreign transaction fees.
-That’s the exact same as the United Explorer card.
+That’s pretty similar to the United Explorer card.

 If you travel but don’t fly United very often, a general-use travel card like the Sapphire Preferred could be right for you.
 Or you might prefer the next travel card on our list.